 This diverse group of community leaders bring valuable expertise and a passion for supporting our region to the Board of Trustees of the Community Foundation for Southern Arizona.

-DARRYL DOBRAS, CFSA Secretary, is the President of DBD Investments, Inc., a family owned, privately held investment company that has operated in Arizona since 1975.
-In 1980, Darryl was a founder of Territorial Bank in Tucson, which was sold to Arizona Commerce Bank in 1986.
+DARRYL DOBRAS is the President of DBD Investments, Inc., a family owned, privately held investment company that has operated in Arizona since 1975.
+In 1980, Darryl co-founded Territorial Bank in Tucson, which was sold to Arizona Commerce Bank in 1986.
 He subsequently acquired an interest in First National Bank of San Diego and was a member of the Board of Directors until the bank was sold in 1994.
 From 1981 to 1986, he provided vessels to the offshore oil industry in Southern California, Alaska and the Gulf of Mexico.
 Tidewater Marine, Inc. purchased the company.
 In 1986, Darryl co-founded Triad Oil and Gas Company based in Ohio.
 He continues to be an active investor in startup companies through his DBD Fund, LLC.

-RICHARD MUNDINGER, CFSA Treasurer brings over two decades of investment management experience to serving RMH Investment Management’s clients’ investing needs.
+RICHARD MUNDINGER is the Principal of RMH Group where his responsibility includes evaluating investment ideas, the valuation of securities, and determination of appropriateness for inclusion into client portfolios, portfolio management, asset allocation and investment policy statements for investors, charitable trusts, foundations and corporations.
 Prior to joining RMH, Richard was a Principal at Sunrise Capital Management, LLC, where he developed an innovative “total return” investment strategy to smooth out portfolio volatility and enhance returns, now the basis behind RMH’s approach to investment management.
 Before Sunrise, Richard was Vice President at RBC Dain Rauscher and has held institutional equity and derivatives positions for several investment firms in Canada.
-He is a Chartered Financial Analyst (CFA) and has written and published articles on a variety of topics, including hedging concentrated stock positions, investment policy statements and asset allocation strategies. .
+He is a Chartered Financial Analyst (CFA) and has written and published articles on a variety of topics, including hedging concentrated stock positions, investment policy statements and asset allocation strategies.
 He serves on CFSA’s Investment Committee and Board of Trustees, Rotary International and President of the CFA Society of Tucson.
 Richard graduated from the University of Toronto with a Bachelor of Commerce in Finance and is a Fellow of the Canadian Securities Institute.
-Richard enjoys spending time with his wife Kathy and children Clay and Erica, playing golf, mountain biking, reading and traveling.

 JOSEPH BLAIR is an international “ambassador” of basketball who launched his global career at the University of Arizona from 1992-1996.
 Drafted by Seattle in 1996, “JB” opted out of playing in the NBA and pursued a career in Europe, primarily in Italy.
 The bilingual hoop-star assimilated into Italy’s rich culture and was named the Most Valuable Player of the Euro league.
 During his 13-year career, Joseph was a Harlem Globetrotter, conducting summer camps in Tucson and other U.S. cities.
 He also conducted his own basketball clinics in Greece and provided a basketball academy in Italy.
-He has run the Arizona Basketball Academy for a dozen years, which a pro-bono camp for young Tucsonans involved with other non-profit organizations.
-Joseph hosted his own radio program, and has given back to the community, serving as a master of ceremonies, judge, and as Executive Director of The Blair Charity Group.
-He’s known not merely as a “big man,” but a man with a “big heart.”
+He has run the Arizona Basketball Academy for thirteen years, which is a pro-bono camp for young Tucsonans involved with other non-profit organizations.
+Joseph hosted his own radio program, and has given back to the community, serving as a master of ceremonies, judge and as Executive Director of The Blair Charity Group.

 CARRIE BRENNAN is the Founding Principal of City High School, an educational nonprofit organization and new charter high school started in Tucson in 2003.
-The school has grown from 10 teachers and 85 students to 25 staff members and 165 students.
+The school has grown from 10 teachers and 85 students to 25 staff members and 165 students in three years.
 Carrie has taught health education and social studies at a Hanover High School in New Hampshire; English as a foreign language at Escuela de Idiomas in Granada, Spain; and social studies and humanities at Catalina Foothills High School in Tucson.
-She has a master’s degree in education from the University of Arizona and is part of the National School Reform Faculty, Southern Arizona Writing Project, and Spring Symposium on School Improvement.
-Carrie has lead local, state, and national conferences on small school reform, professional learning communities, and curriculum development.
+She has a Masters of Arts in Education from the University of Arizona, and a Bachelor of Arts in History & Women’s Studies from Dartmouth College in Hanover, New Hampshire.
+She has also been involved in the National School Reform Faculty, Southern Arizona Writing Project, and Spring Symposium on School Improvement.
+She has led local, state, and national conferences on Small School Reform, Professional Learning Communities, and Curriculum Development.

-FRED CHAFFEE served as the President and CEO of Arizona’s Children Association, a 100-year-old statewide agency focused on child welfare, behavioral health services, early childhood development, and prevention programs.
+FRED CHAFFEE, Secretary, served as the President and CEO of Arizona’s Children Association, a 100-year-old statewide agency focused on child welfare, behavioral health services, early childhood development, and prevention programs.
 During his nearly 20-year tenure, he grew the agency 20-fold and Arizona’s Children Association is now the largest child welfare and behavioral health agency in Arizona, providing services in every county of the state.
 His expertise includes strategic planning, operations, and organizational development.
-Fred was on a number of national boards including the Child Welfare League of America and he chaired the Children’s Mental Health Advisory Board.
-He now operates his own consulting firm and teaches at the Non-Profit Management Institute at Arizona State University and is an instructor at the Georgetown University Center for Juvenile Justice Reform.
+Fred was on a number of national boards including the Child Welfare League of America and he chaired the Children’s Mental Health Advisory Board, and formerly an instructor at the Georgetown University Center for Juvenile Justice Reform.
+He now operates his own consulting firm, teaches at the Non-Profit Management Institute at Arizona State University and is on the National Board of Directors of The Children’s Home Society of America.

 TONY DABDOUB is the major stockholder and managing director of the DAB Development Group, a family owned real estate development business in Nogales, Sonora since 1988.
 He is the State Director of FESAC (Fundacion del Empresariado Sonorense, AC).
 Major achievements include the construction of more than 2.2 million square feet of industrial buildings for foreign companies; the construction and development of four industrial parks; a commercial plaza; a residential development; and a business class hotel.
 Underway is a new integral settlement south of Nogales, Sonora; a new residential community; and a new commercial plaza.
 He is a stockholder in enterprises of the same family business in Arizona, with four hotels in operation and two more underway.